anasouardini/snipshare/README.md

 ## Further Improvements

-- add a vscode extension or a neovim plugin to make the process easier
+- add compatibility with vscode and neovim to make the process easier
-- option for storing the snippet in the IDE's environment
-- script/config file for downloading snippets automatically when you install/reinstall the IDE